setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/cppDecisions.md

 Examples:

-* Often some projects are writen in latest C++ and can't be therefore ported for other Linuxes.
+* Often some projects are written in latest C++ and can't be therefore ported for other Linuxes.